 HPF Chair: Dr. Mona Rady

-HPF Co-Chair: Eleanor Mohammed
+HPF Co-Chair: Eric Huybrechts

 The HPF regularly participates in and organizes international events addressing sustainable urbanization and equitable human settlements development, including:

-The HPF will launch its Roadmap to Recovery at the World Urban Forum in June 2022.
+The HPF launched its Roadmap to Recovery at the World Urban Forum in June 2022.
 This is in response to the fact that current planning systems are not fit for purpose.
 Carrying on ‘business as usual’ will result in increased extreme poverty, unacceptable environmental risk, and underperforming economies.
 Both rich and poor nations have so much to lose if there is no change.
 Without change, we will continue to be knocked off course from meeting the UN’s Sustainable Development Goals and delivering the New Urban Agenda.

 In 2021, the HPF released a Statement on Covid-19, wherein the members reinstated their wishes to recognize and extend gratitude to the front-line human settlement professionals who are protecting, supporting, and leading the world’s population during the COVID-19 crisis.
 With their expertise in built form, land use, economic development, social equity, and environmental stewardship, they are well-positioned to help rebuild and inclusively socialize local communities, settlements, cities, regions and territories during the COVID-19 recovery.
 The HPF stands for advocacy and knowledge exchange, raising awareness, solidarity and support among professionals in these difficult times, and it is deeply concerned by the growing impacts and unintended social and economic consequences of the COVID-19 pandemic crisis, which has revealed the fragility of urban and territorial systems and of our capacity for their management.
-View the statement.